-Carly Parry is a vice president in NORC's Health Sciences department.
-Parry’s career evolved in the government and nonprofit sectors, focused at the intersection of health services research and implementation, with particular focus on the development and implementation of learning health systems and learning networks; dissemination and implementation of evidence-based practices; design, implementation, and evaluation of transitional care programs; and employment of mixed methodologies.
-Topic areas of expertise include transitional care, gerontology, psychosocial oncology, and cancer survivorship.
+Carly leads projects and serves as a senior advisor or subject matter expert on NORC projects focused on evaluation, implementation and patient-centered approaches to research and practice.
+Holding a joint doctorate in social work and sociology, Carly’s career evolved in the government and nonprofit sectors, focused at the intersection of health services research and implementation, with a particular focus on the development and implementation of learning health systems and learning networks; dissemination and implementation of evidence-based practices; design, implementation, and evaluation of transitional care programs; and employment of mixed methodologies.
+As a health services researcher and implementation scientist, Carly brings over two decades of expertise in applied research, implementation, and patient and community engagement and over 25 years of experience in qualitative research, and leading multi-stakeholder convenings in public health, community and scientific contexts.
+Carly’s topic areas of expertise include transitional care, gerontology, psychosocial oncology, and cancer survivorship.